KUNAL-DAGAR-2002/bookRecommendationSystem/readme.md

 ### Top 50 Books

 - **Endpoint:** `/top_50`
-- **Description:** Retrieve a list of the top 50 books based on certain criteria.
+- **Description:** Retrieve a list of the top 50 books based on certain criteria based on number of votes and ratings.

 ### Top 100 Books (Index Page)